autotel/TokenBusHomogeneousNetwork/readme.md

 ## step 5: Message length is defined in the header

 ## step 6: Pack the protocol into a library
+* There are still many global variables that should be easy to put into the header file instead

 ## step 7: Messages with undefined length, finished with a message terminator
+* the round speed with three devices goes up to 41 hz when turning debug off.
+There is still space to upgrade this fw.

 #further development ideas
 * the protocol should support a closed token loop somehow.
 It would remove the token timeout wait at the end of each round, potentially triplicating the frequency of communication.
 Mabe the token timeout could smaller aswell.
 * When a module detects that a message has been sent and has a token, it should release his token.
 This would prevent overlapping of messages in case a device took too long to answer to the token causing a token restart.
+* actually, the last module could detect that there is no following module, and thus write a restart byte, preventing the master from waiting for a token timeout